-Pa. where he will be happy to furnish any person with Cabinet Ware, at low prices.
-He intends to keep on hand, and make to order, ail kinds of wares in his line of business.
-Side-Boards, Bureaus, Centre, Break-
+The subscriber hereby informs the public that he still continues the son with Cabinet Ware, at low prices.
+He intends to keep on hand, and make to order, all kinds of wares in his line of business.
+Side-Boards, Bureaus, Centre, Breakshortest notice.